frescobar/monster-app/README.md

-## Simple React app about monsters Cards
+## Simple React app about monster Cards

 ### It has a Search box to filter the results.